Chapter 17 AP US History: The Roaring Twenties and the Seeds of Change (1920-1929)

 -

 Credit and Installment Plans: The availability of credit and installment plans made it easier for people to purchase expensive items, further driving consumer spending.
 This created a cycle of debt, which ultimately contributed to the vulnerability of the economy in the later years of the decade.
-The easy access to credit masked underlying economic weaknesses.
+The easy access to credit masked underlying economic weaknesses That's the part that actually makes a difference.
+Took long enough..

-However, this economic prosperity was not equally distributed.
-Farmers, for example, faced difficult times due to falling crop prices and increasing debt.
-The economic boom primarily benefited urban workers and those involved in manufacturing and related industries.
+That said, this economic prosperity was not equally distributed.
+Which means farmers, for example, faced difficult times due to falling crop prices and increasing debt.
+In real terms, the economic boom primarily benefited urban workers and those involved in manufacturing and related industries.
 This disparity laid the groundwork for future social and political unrest.

 II.
 Cultural Transformations: Jazz, Flappers, and the Harlem Renaissance